 Students must bring a Windows 7, Windows Vista, or Windows XP laptop to class, preferably running natively on the system hardware.
+Windows 8 or 8.1 systems are also welcome, provided students are comfortable with navigating the platform without the Start menu interface.
 It is possible to complete the lab exercises using a virtualized Windows installation; however, this will result in reduced performance when running device emulators within the virtualized Windows host.
 If you are a Windows XP user, make sure you also have the .NET 3.5 framework installed, which can be downloaded from http://www.microsoft.com/en-us/download/details.aspx?id=21 .

 Administrative Windows Access

 For several tools utilized in the course, students will be required to perform actions with administrative privileges.
 Students must have administrative access on their Windows host, including the ability to unload or disable security software such as anti-virus or firewall agents as necessary for the completion of lab exercises.

 Students will use a virtualized MobiSec Linux VMware guest for several lab exercises.
 VMware Workstation or VMware Player is recommended.
 Note that there is no cost associated with the use of VMware Player, which can be downloaded from the VMware website.

 While some students successfully use VMware Fusion for the exercises, the relative instability of VMware Fusion may introduce delays in exercise preparation, preventing the timely completion of lab exercises.
 VirtualBox and other virtualization tools are not supported at this time.

 Several of the software components used in the course are hardware intensive, requiring more system resources than what might be required otherwise for day-to-day use of a system.
 Please ensure your laptop meets the following minimum hardware requirements: